Three shootings in one night across Central West Auckland 'appear to be linked' - NZ Herald

-Three reported shootings across Central West Auckland suburbs that took place over one night - and left one man in hospital - appear to be linked, police said.
+Three reported shootings across Central West Auckland suburbs in one night - that put one man in hospital - appear to be linked, police said.

-An investigation is ongoing after shots were allegedly fired in Wesley, Mt Roskill and Sandringham on Sunday night, leaving two people injured.
+An investigation is ongoing after shots were fired in Wesley, Mt Roskill and Sandringham on Sunday night, injuring two people.

 "The behaviour shown is completely reckless and shows absolute disregard for the safety of our communities," said Detective Inspector Aaron Pascoe.